Globalshift Limited - email@example.com Globalshift.co.uk is as up-to-date as possible but some information may not be the most recent available

 Fiji has no history of oil or gas production.
 However, some exploration activity began in 1968 when oil seeps were recognised in neighbouring Tonga.

 From 1969 to 1970 reconnaissance mapping identified a number of offshore basins and the first exploration licence, covering the Bligh Water Basin, was awarded with 1,590 kms of seismic data acquired.
 In 1971 and 1972 four further licences were awarded covering the western Yasawa Platform, the central Lau Ridge, the Bau Waters Basin and the Baravi Basin.

-A total of 1,585 kms of seismic data were acquired in these concessions from 1971 to 1975.
-After 4,433 kms of regional speculative seismic data was added all licences expired in 1977.
+A total of 1,585 kms of seismic data were acquired in these concessions from 1971 to 1975 followed by 4,433 kms of regional speculative seismic data.
+All licences expired in 1977.